Ask a Gear Guru: What Are the Best Fans for Indoor Cycling?

 For the vast majority of fans you’ll find online or at department stores (is that still a thing?), you’ll find the “CFM” measurement listed somewhere.
 CFM stands for “Cubic Feet per Minute” and measures the volume of airflow a fan “pushes” over time.
 So not only does this indicate the speed of the air coming out of the fan, but it also tells you how much air is being moved.
-For triathletes cycling indoors, the speed is slightly more important than the volume—as we’re not moving around at all, a focused airflow works well.
-Also bear in mind that a fan with more CFM might do more than simply cool your face or torso, it might move enough air to get your legs, your back, any papers you have lying around, or whatever.
+For indoor cycling fans, the speed is slightly more important than the volume—as we’re not moving around at all, a focused airflow works well.
+Also bear in mind that a fan with more CFM might do more than simply cool your face or torso, it might also move enough air to get your legs, your back, any papers you have lying around, or whatever.
 Lots of volume and no speed?
-This is great for slightly cooling a big room or circulating air for another reason—like drying out a wet area—but it might not be the best fan for indoor cycling as it probably won’t make enough of an impact on your core temperature.
+This is great for slightly cooling a big room or circulating air for another reason—like drying out a wet area—but it might not be the best fan for indoor cycling as it probably won’t make much of an impact on your core temperature.

 To Blade Or Not To Blade

-If you’re someone who trains indoors a lot, you know that it can take forever to set up your workout space properly and little interruptions during your ride can really take the wind out of your sails.
+If you’re someone who trains indoors a lot, you know that it can take forever to set up your workout space properly and little interruptions during your ride can really take the wind out of your sails (literally).
 Keep the wind in your sails, at whatever speed you want, by getting a fan with a remote.
-Better yet, the best fans for cycling indoors keep things simple with WiFi connectivity, so you can use your always nearby smartphone to keep in control—a remote doesn’t do much good if it’s lost behind a workbench.
+Better yet, the best fans for cycling indoors keep things super simple with WiFi connectivity, so you can use your always-nearby smartphone to keep in control—a fan remote doesn’t do much good if it’s lost behind a workbench.

 While there are a million shapes and sizes, we’ve listed a few common types below to help you find your best fan for cycling indoors:

-This style is a good choice for triathletes looking to ride inside as its profile matches the profile of a cyclist.
+This style is a good choice for athletes looking to ride inside as its shape matches the profile of a cyclist.
 Sometimes tower fans aren’t as powerful, but they do have excellent coverage and often good noise levels.

-This is a popular option for triathletes as it can be aimed in any direction, is often very powerful, and offers some very quiet models.
-Floor fans are also a good choice if you have a temporary set up, as they take up way less space than other fans.
+This is a popular option as it can be aimed in any direction, is often very powerful, and offers some very quiet models.
+Floor fans are also a good choice if you have a temporary setup, as they take up way less space than other fans.
 “Drum” fans are quickly becoming more popular and affordable, and are a good option for a place without kids (as they can be very dangerous) and a lot of extra space.

 Now that you’re knowledgeable enough to open your own fan store, let’s take a look at a few notable models considered the best fans for indoor cycling.

 Best Indoor Cycling Fan for Clean Air

 Ok, the price tag is a little shocking, but this fan has it all: excellent aesthetics, decent cooling, air purification, and even heating.
 While the first three features may seem obvious, heating actually isn’t the worst thing to have at the start of a chilly garage-bound workout.
 Dyson’s purification filter is unmatched and this fan is WiFi compatible, so you can change settings via your smartphone and even monitor your training area’s air quality with a handy LCD screen on the fan or in the app.
 Don’t expect a ton of power from this fan (~600CFM), but that’s not the point.